-Keywords Cholesteric liquid crystal; wideband reflection; phase separation; transflective liquid crystal display
+KEYWORDS: Cholesteric liquid crystal, wideband reflection, phase separation, transflective liquid crystal display

-1. Introduction
+1. INTRODUCTION

 The cholesteric liquid crystals (CLCs) have attracted much attention since the tunability of their helical pitch and the corresponding wavelength-selective reflection [1].
 In principle, the helical pitch of the CLCs and the resultant reflected color from them are directly governed by concentration of a chiral agent and temperature.
-For device applications, the pitch stabilization of the CLCs against temperature variation has been explored by introducing photopolymer to the CLCs [2-5].
+For device applications, the pitch stabilization of the CLC against temperature variation has been explored by introducing photopolymer to the CLCs [2-5].
 In such polymer/CLC composite systems, the polymer structure suppresses thermal variation of the CLC pitches and thus various CLC pitches formed at different temperature are stabilized even in a single-layered configuration [5].
 In the CLC composite systems with photocurable monomers, ultraviolet (UV) intensity gradient normal to the UV incident direction generates the pitch gradient of the CLCs covering whole visible range [6-8].
 Although the continuous pitch stabilization of the CLCs is widely used for device applications, a complete picture of the pitch variation in the polymer/CLC composite systems has not been understood so far.

 In this work, we report a mechanism of the continuous pitch variation in the polymer/CLC composite systems based on the phase separation model [9] and demonstrate display applications using the continuous pitch stabilizations in vertical direction to the substrates.
 The UV intensity gradient produced the concentration variations of photopolymer with chirality, and thus the corresponding pitch gradient was obtained.
 The concentration distribution of the photopolymer with chirality directly governs the pitch distribution of the CLC in the cell.
 Simultaneously, the polymer stabilizes the continuously varying pitch in the vertical direction to the substrates and thus the CLC film with broadband reflection spectrum is achieved.
-The white reflectors with broadband reflection spectrum covering entire visible range were widely used as a transflective mirror in the transflective LC displays [10-12].
+The white reflectors with broadband reflective LC displays [10-12].
 Also, we demonstrated a simple transflective LC display consisting of the conventional LC layer with single linear polarizer as a switching unit and the CLC white reflector as a transflective mirror [12].